THINGS TO DO > GREAT OUTDOORS

-Within an hour's drive in any direction, there are more than a dozen historic covered bridges ; many that maintain daily traffic and routes from one side of villages to another.
-Scenic, as well as historic; drives through or stopping for pictures, one is easily reminded of the importance of these to the history and culture of New Hampshire.
+There are more than a dozen historic covered bridges within an hour’s drive in any direction, many that maintain daily traffic and routes from one side of villages to another.
 Truss designs vary.
 Many bridges in the White Mountains utilize Paddleford trusses, which were originated by Peter Paddleford of Littleton.
 Each covered bridge is unique and holds many special and scenic features.

 Bath Village Covered Bridge